MiaChensSV/Random-question/README.md

 - This is a small Quiz Game.
 - User can start/retry and stop the quiz.
 - There are 8 questions in the backend, 3 random questions will be present in the frontend.
-- Each question only has one correct answer, when click Submit button, the result of this question verifys in backend and point will be calculated in fronend.
+- Each question only has one correct answer, when click Submit button, the result of this question verifys in backend and point will be calculated in frontend.
 - After 3 questions, it will present how much point user earned.

 ## Running the app locally